Salt Water Disposal Well Lease

 Valentina:

-Did you have a contract on this SWD during the time it was be utilized?
+Did you have a contract on this SWD during the time it was being utilized?
 Was it being operated by the same companies or different companies?
-It's up to you if want to persue the past but good luck.
-Did your statement about about cleaning up the site, plant and tank batteries, refer to polution at the location or heavy vegetation inside the tank battery?
+It’s up to you if you want to pursue the past but good luck.
+Did your statement about cleaning up the site, plant and tank batteries, refer to pollution at the location or heavy vegetation inside the tank battery?
 If these conditions exist, the location needs to be inspected by a RRC field inspector as there are Statewide Rules which address both of these matters.

 Nothing yet.
-We have heard rumors of them drilling another swd next to the other.
-We were going to get out atty involved in August, but we are waiting another month to see if anything happens.
+We have heard rumors of them drilling another SWD next to the other.
+We were going to get our attorney involved in August, but we are waiting another month to see if anything happens.

 CEarly said: